SGI Dogfight: Overview

 Dogfight might more properly be referred to as three programs, flight, dog, and shadow.
-Flight is a flight simulator, dog is an air combat game in which multiple people use the flight interface to control their aircraft, and shadow is an observation program that allows a user to see what a user of either dog or flight sees.
+Flight is a flight simulator, dog is an air combat game in which multiple people use the flight interface to control their aircraft, and Shadow is an observation program that allows a user to see what a user of either dog or flight sees.

 dog and shadow could also be run in "airshow mode", using the -i and -o command-line switches.
 With -o, the path taken by the plane would be saved to a file instead of being broadcast to the network.
 With -i, the user could specify a file containing a saved flight path of this sort, and it would be displayed.
 Missiles fired by a plane in this mode would not affect planes in non-airshow mode.
 The intention was for the user to be able to record the paths of several aircraft, and then, by replaying them simultaneously, to be able to display complex aerial formations with multiple planes.

 At some point, the -h command-line switch was also added.
 This would replace the standard instrument panel with a head-up display (HUD).
 Such a display was commonly used in military aircraft and would allow for a larger view, but at the cost of a slower update rate.
-This was added because Williams Air Force Base were interested in using flight for F-16 training, debriefing and "human-interaction studies", but wanted it to have a HUD similar to the HUD on a real F-16.
+This was added because Williams Air Force Base was interested in using flight for F-16 training, debriefing and "human-interaction studies", but wanted it to have a HUD similar to the HUD on a real F-16.